siddiqaa/psvcounter/README.md

 <h3>Conversion of Annotation from XML to Text</h3>

 lableImg saves the bounding box annotation data in COCO format as XML.
 I then used a modified version of the <a href="https://github.com/Guanghan/darknet/blob/master/scripts/voc_label.py"> conversion script</a> from <a href="https://github.com/Guanghan"> Guanghan </a> to convert the individual annotation file for each trainiing image into a single CSV master file that had one line per training image containing the image file name and data on the class(es) and bounding box(es).
+The <a href="https://github.com/siddiqaa/psvcounter/tree/master/data>data folder</a> in my repo contains the image files, the xml annotation from labelIMG and the combined csv text file describing annotations for the all the images used for training and testing.
+The script for combined and convert xml annotation is <a href="https://github.com/siddiqaa/psvcounter/blob/master/data/xml_to_csv.py">here</a>

 <h3>Manual Split of Annotation Text Files into Train and Test</h3>

-6) The csv file with training annotations was manually split into training and testing sets.
+The csv file with training annotations was manually split into training and testing sets.

 <h3>Integration and Conversion of Images and Annotation Files into tf_record</h3>